Alex Ogbongbemiga

-Alex Ogbongbemiga (born March 2, 1993) is a Canadian football linebacker for the BC Lions of the Canadian Football League (CFL).
-He played college football at Calgary.
+Alex Ogbongbemiga (born March 2, 1993) is a Nigerian-Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He played CIS football at Calgary.

+Early life

+Ogbongbemiga was born in Lagos, Nigeria on March 2, 1993.
+In 2003, he and his family moved to Houston, Texas.
+In 2011, they moved to Calgary, Alberta, Canada.

 College career

 Ogbongbemiga red shirted at the University of Houston during the 2010 season before spending three seasons at the University of Calgary (2011–13).
 In 17 games, he recorded 26.5 defensive tackles and three tackles for a loss.
 The team won back-to-back-to-back Hardy Cups as Canada West champions in 2011, 2012 and 2013.

 Junior career

 Spent the 2015 season with the Calgary Colts of the Canadian Junior Football League.
 He recorded 20 defensive tackles and one quarterback sack in four games.

 Professional career

+Saskatchewan Roughriders

+Ogbongbemiga dressed in 11 games for the Saskatchewan Roughriders in 2016.

+Edmonton Eskimos

+Traded to Edmonton from Saskatchewan on Aug.
+8, 2016 in exchange for national defensive tackle Gregory Alexandre.
 On the Eskimos practice roster.
 Activated in Week 10 and played in nine games (one start), recording two special teams tackles.
 He also had one kickoff return.
 Ogbongbemiga was on the active roster for both the Eastern Semi-Final and Final.
 (Saskatchewan) Made his CFL debut on July 16.
-Traded to Edmonton from Saskatchewan on Aug.
-8, 2016 in exchange for national defensive tackle Gregory Alexandre.